CaffeinatedDave/my-first-website/README.md

 This creates your very own copy (or repository) of the site in your own area, where you can do whatever you like with it.

-You will need to find your own version of the repo, this will be at `https://github.com/<your_username>/my-first-website` - go into settings, and change the Repository name to `<your_username>.github.io`.
-Then you can go back to the code and alter it, either by checking it out to your own machine, or by using GitHub's own code editor.
+You will need to find your own version of the repo, this will be at `https://github.com/<your_username>/my-first-website` - go into settings, and change the Repository name to `<your_username>.github.io` to enable GitHub Pages publishing.
+Then you can go back to the code and alter it, either by checking it out to your [own machine](https://help.github.com/articles/cloning-a-repository/), or by using GitHub's own code editor.

 ### How do I customise this (quick version)